 What do merchants want, and why do they leave?

 Merchants sign up for a merchant account because they need the services the bank provides, and they need those services as quickly as possible.
 Slow client approval can disrupt a merchant’s normal operation and leave a negative first impression on your customers.
 There is a real risk of losing customers within the first few weeks or months after an account is opened; especially if your sales team sets expectations that are not fulfilled.

-Too often companies are opaque in their messaging, leading to miscommunication in the services that they offer (Choosing the Right Payment Processing Solution For Your Solution, Forrester 2016).
+Too often companies are opaque in their messaging, leading to miscommunication in the services that they offer.
 For example, some merchant acquirers claim to be processors, processors claim to do everything a customer needs, or customers end up finding themselves with poorly-handled chargebacks.

 Most merchants that open new accounts with an acquirer are switching services from another acquirer.
 The national attrition rate is currently between 12% and 15%.
 Merchants leave their current acquirers because they have been convinced that switching will improve their business by saving money, decreasing risk, and providing a higher return on capital.

 Switching merchant acquirers, however, can immediately cause a sense of dread for merchants.
 A clunky client approval experience can lead to uncertainty and anxiety about future business with their new merchant acquirer.